Investment Banker

 What is the holiday system in Investment Banking?
 Do you get a certain number of days?
 Are you allowed to take them whenever you want to?

-Asked by sultanoflondon almost 10 years ago
+Asked by sultanoflondon over 10 years ago

 I honestly can't even remember what we were technically entitled to in terms of holidays/vacation, because it was really irrelevant.
 There was probably some company literature that said we were allowed two weeks' vacation and federal holidays off, but that's not how it worked in practice.
 If there was work to be done, we were to be in the office.
 I've worked Thanksgiving Day, Christmas Day, and New Years Eve, and I was not alone.